kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 peak = binarySearchPeak(start, end, precision, (time) => magnitude(time))
 </code>

-## Results
-This algorithm has proven to be both accurate and fast.
-As mentioned, most searches complete within a second and the results match the NASA eclipse catalog.

-For example, if the search was started on 2023-10-15, it would find the eclipse on 2024-04-08 with a precision of 1 minute in 110 iterations (across 176 days).
+The end result is an algorithm that can find the next solar eclipse for an observer, usually in under a second, with results matching the NASA eclipse catalog.
+For reference, if the search was started on 2023-10-15 for a location in the northeast US, it would find the eclipse on 2024-04-08 with a precision of 1 minute in 110 iterations (across 176 days).

-Most of the iterations were spent searching for the start, peak, and end of the eclipse.
-Efforts to improve this algorithm should be focused around that.

 ## References
 1. Meeus, J. (1998, January 1).
 Astronomical Algorithms.